 Matera is a city in southern Italy; an ancient city in the heel of Italy’s boot.
-It has been continuously inhabited since the Neolithic.
+It has been continuously inhabited since the Paleolithic.
 In 2019 it will be the European City of Culture.

 In its ancient heart is a natural wonder; Europe’s largest colony of Lesser Kestrels.
 Amongst the limestone buildings and caves they come to roost, to display and to nest.
 We have come again to one of my favourite places, this time on a bright and sunny day, to see if we can get some better photographs of these stunning falcons.
 I can see one, a male, flying across the valley:

 And then I can see one above the rooftops and ancient spires:

 They are everywhere!
 One tv aerials, rooftops and sitting on nest boxes.

 We climb up the ancient stone steps to a rocky outcrop over the stunning natural gorge over which the ancient city is perched.
 It gives us the perfect spot to see them in flight.

 After lunch, in the heat of an energy-sapping April day in Italy, we climb once more to the ancient city.
 There are Lesser Kestrels perched on the rooftops:

 They make a beautiful couple.

 They launch themselves into the air when a crowd of tourists approach.
 “Ecco”, their guide says, “Grillaio “.